-This week marks the sixth year of the Fashion Revolution; Who Made My Clothes?
+This week marks the seventh year of the Fashion Revolution; Who Made My Clothes?

 You probably have seen the hashtag #whomademyclothes which was introduced by co-founder Cary Sommers after the Rana Plaza collapse in Bangladesh, killing 1,138 factory workers.
 The catastrophic event sparked a movement encouraging consumers to ask for more transparency from the brands they buy.